 Students must come to campus for lab classes, as well as lab practice and testing, lecture presentations, special events and community service projects.
-Students are divided into different lab sections, which generally meet on alternating weeks.
+The larger class of OTA students is divided into smaller sections for more personalized time with the instructor.
 The time commitment on-campus varies with the semester and the time of year.
-At a minimum, students will be on campus 3 – 5 days every other week.

 It is possible for students to live outside of the Springfield area and still take advantage of the OTA hybrid format.
 For those students, it is helpful to have room and board available in Springfield for times there is bad weather or when courses require more on-campus practice time.

 The hybrid program allows for more flexibility in a student’s schedule, including more time for family and work responsibilities while going to school full-time.
 However, faculty recommend a minimum of 30 hours of devoted study time for a 15 credit hour semester in OTA.
 Due to the nature of the learning material, it would be very difficult for a student to hold a full-time job while participating in the OTA Program, but we have many students who continue to work while in the program.

 Clinical experiences are held in various clinics, hospitals, skilled nursing facilities, and schools around the Springfield area, in Missouri, and in other states.
 Students work with our Academic Fieldwork Coordinator to schedule these experiences while in the program.

 What are the requirements for applying to the OTA Program?

 These requirements must be met in order for a student to be considered:

 - Submit application on time (before 4:00 p.m. on April 15)